DAY 14: I-10 (209.5) TO MISSION CREEK CAMPSITE (226.2)

 Hitched back out to the highway with the crew.
 Still really windy out and I’m feeling either tired or hungover from yesterday.

 Stopped at the Mesa wind farm after seeing a sign for "shade and water”- the workers at the wind plant then invited us in for Gatorade and coffee.
-I think everyone was feeling pretty rough from drinking last night, but the gatorade helped a lot, and the wind farm workers were great to chat with.
+I think everyone was feeling pretty rough from drinking last night, but the gatorade helped a lot, and the wind farm workers provided a nice chance to get some chat in with non-hikers.
 After leaving the wind farm, ran into Yves and Francis again!
 Yves got the trail name Festus since he apparently looks like a movie character from an old western film I’m not familiar with.

-There was a steep uphill climb and I fell behind the main group a bit, although they shouted helpful (so they thought) encouragement at me while I came up the last steep stretch with calves burning.
+There was a steep uphill at the end of the valley that was basically a set of swtichbacks up and out of the canyon.
+Couldn’t have been more than a quarter mile but we are talking serious vert compared to the trail so far and I fell behind the main group a bit, although they shouted helpful (so they thought) encouragement at me while I came up the last steep stretch with calves burning.

-Coming down a ridge we got to Whitewater preserve for a two hour break.
-There was a cold, clear stream so we took a few hours to nap and ate in the sun.
+The views on the other side of the climb were stunning, wide open and mountains stretching away in all directions.
+Jacinto was still visible if I turned around.
+Coming down the ridge we got to Whitewater preserve for a two hour break.
+There river was flowing fast and cold, it felt strange to see so much WATER.
+So we of course took a few hours to nap and eat lunch in the sun.
 As everyone else was leaving, I stayed behind to pull off the big toenail on my right foot-kicked a rock or something on day one and it’s been clinging on at the very bottom.
-The last few days it's started to dig back into my skin, it had to go.
-It took a long time and definitely hurt.
+The last few days it's started to dig back into my skin and really hurting… it had to go.
+It took a long time and was pretty painful to dislodge.
 I’d love to say I ripped it off like a badass but mostly just worked at it little by little while trying not to cry.
-After that was taken care of I had a great afternoon, feeling really good.
-Stayed along Mission Creek for a while and then climbed up hill into the San Gorgonio wilderness.
+After that was taken care of I had a great afternoon, feeling really good physically.
+Stayed along the bank of Mission Creek for a while and then climbed up hill into the San Gorgonio wilderness.

-We had planned to hike further than we currently are, but the campsite we’re at now is so beautiful we decided to stay and have early dinner.
-A small snake in camp caused some disturbance and Brian immediately went to go set up his tent.
+We had planned to hike further than where I’m currently writing from, but the campsite we’re at now is so beautiful we decided to stay and have early dinner.
+A small snake in camp caused some disturbance and Brian immediately went to go set up his tent while the rest of us laughed.

 Big toe isn’t bothering me at all, although it looks like a chunk of raw meat.
 Put on lots of polysporin and taped it up.
 Also running pretty low on food, planning to do a 26 mile day tomorrow to get to Onyx Summit trailhead.
 From there I can hitch to Big Bear City early for pizza and beer tomorrow night and then get back on trail to hike the last 14 miles into Big Bear again the next day.